danner/heatwave/README.md

 3. The application will start and continuously read MIDI input.
 Use your MIDI controller to send messages and control the audio.

+4. Access the web interface for additional controls and visualization:
+   - Open a web browser and navigate to `http://localhost:6134` (or the configured port)
+   - The web interface provides real-time visualization of audio frequencies
+   - Use the web controls to adjust settings and monitor the system remotely
+   - Frequency and volume changes will be reflected in both the MIDI controller lights and web visualization

-4. Press Ctrl+C to stop the application.
+5. Press Ctrl+C to stop the application.

-5. The state of the channels will be logged in [channel_log.jsonl](http://_vscodecontentref_/1).
+6. The state of the channels will be logged in [channel_log.jsonl](http://_vscodecontentref_/1).

 ## Contributing
 This is unlikely to apply to anyone, but hey, if you've got ideas for adding a compressor or making a different control system, I'm totally interested.
 My goal is to be able to control fire as pixels via fourier transforms.